 Part I discusses the general economic forces generating the empirically observed increase in key macroeconomic variables over time and the determinants of per-capita income which is generally used as a (crude) measure of well-being in a country.
 We will also explore whether fiscal policy can and should influence the growth process in an attempt to foster production and income.
 Finally, we will study the role of natural resources for the production process and whether scarcity of these resources limits output and growth in the long run.
-Departing from the Solow growth model, we will discuss the previous issues using the neoclassical growth model which forms the basis for virtually all modern macroeconomic models.
+Time permitting, we will also study the problem of climate change and optimal climate policy.
+Departing from the Solow growth model, we will discuss all of the previous issues using the neoclassical growth model which forms the basis for virtually all modern macroeconomic models.
 This model will be discussed in great depth and detail and alternative theoretical and numerical approaches for determining the equilibrium growth path will be derived and compared.